-An Example Muscle Growth SMART Goal
+Create Your Own Muscle Growth SMART Goal

-- It is Specific- It specifies how much muscle you want to gain.
+- It is specific- It specifies how much muscle you want to gain.

-- It is Measurable- It focuses on muscle growth, which is measurable.
+- It is measurable- It focuses on muscle growth, which is measurable.

-- It is Attainable- 5 pounds of muscle in 5 months very attainable with the right training and nutrition plan.
+- It is attainable- 5 pounds of muscle in 5 months very attainable with the right training and nutrition plan.

-- It is Relevant- It mentions a beach trip, giving the goal a sense of purpose and personal relevance
+- It is relevant- It mentions a beach trip, giving the goal a sense of purpose and personal relevance.

-- It is Time–Specific- It specifies 5 months, giving a specific deadline for when the goal needs to be achieved.
+- It is time–specific- It specifies 5 months, giving a specific deadline for when the goal needs to be achieved.

-- Be time specific and give you a deadline
+- Time-specific and gives you a deadline.

 For the next step in your muscle growth journey, be sure to visit our Muscle Growth Journey page!